 you, if you have qualified for a stimulus payment, you are square in the demographic that is most vulnerable in our fractured, crippled economy.
 That money is for groceries and rent and providing for your family.
 It is for, perhaps, car repairs, so you are prepared to go back to work, or paying off your utilities.

 It is NOT to continue to underwrite the thoroughly spiritually and morally bankrupt American Evangelical Industrial Complex; the “mega church” model that has grown like a cancer across the country.
-Some of these “celebrity” preachers are worth millions, having lived like parasites off the False idolnaive generosity of the true Church for generations, or unfortunately the unrepented of greed of the same.
+Some of these “celebrity” preachers are worth millions, having lived like parasites off the naive generosity of the true Church for generations, or unfortunately the unrepented of greed of the same.
 It is lost on the undiscerning that the two major catastrophes of recent years to so negatively impact American culture and visible Christianity – the 2008 market crash and the Covid-19 pandemic – have both directly targeted the biggest idol in the modern day American Church – the almighty dollar.

 The simple guidelines for New Testament giving are clear.
 It is what Christianity has become in America that has perverted the simplicity of it.